 Refined power is required with higher voltage applications that connect with the grid.

 This application is best when you’re not connecting to the grid, but if you wanted to do so with this model, connecting to the grid would require more components like a harmonic filter and a ripple filter.

 So, who is this solution for?
 This rectifier is optimal for those who want to produce hydrogen without needing to be connected to the grid or having access to refined power.

 While this application is technically complex, Dynapower has mastered the right development and use for specific buyers.

 The advantage you gain with the IGBT chopper is that it can be utilized with a wide range of volts: 0 – whatever you’d like.
 There is a lot of flexibility with the electrolyzer, and if they’re properly maintained, you won’t experience fluctuations or a degradation in its performance.

-The true strength of the IGBT application is its grid interactivity.
+The strength of the IGBT topology is its grid interactivity.
 If you know that you need refined power that connects to the grid, it’s more cost effective than outfitting your SCR application with additional components to refine that power.
 The chopper is ready to go at the start, no additional modifications required.